 Planning the general specifications, verifying an electronic design, checking and debugging an under-development software product, generating an online help reference, or carrying out a task focused on customer service are all examples of system objectives.
 For instance, use cases in the product sales context can involve customer service, product ordering, catalog updating, and payment processing.
 There are four key elements in a use-case diagram.

-• The line separates the system of interest from the environment around it.
+- The line separates the system of interest from the environment around it.

-• The actors are frequently system participants who are identifiable by their roles.
+- The actors are frequently system participants who are identifiable by their roles.

-• “Use cases” refer to the distinctive roles that the actors both inside and outside of the system play.
+- “Use cases” refer to the distinctive roles that the actors both inside and outside of the system play.

-• The connections and interdependencies between the actors and use cases.
+- The connections and interdependencies between the actors and use cases.
 Similar to a flowchart, a use-case diagram uses simple symbols to depict the various system components.

 Use-Case Diagrams vs. Flowcharts

-Although a mobile app use-case diagram and a flowchart has comparable visual appearances, use-case diagrams have significant differences.
+Although a mobile app use-case diagram and a flowchart have comparable visual appearances, use-case diagrams have significant differences.
 Use case diagrams, for instance, show functionality top-down, which tends to better support analysis.
 Flow charts often depict behaviors in a linear, time-based manner.
 A use-case graphic illustrating how users utilize the system should be present at every level of development.
 A flowchart cannot fully represent a system until it is complete, and even minor modifications to the process will necessitate changes to more of the flowchart.
 Use-case diagrams, however, are easier to rework than flowcharts because their scope may alter very quickly.

 Pros and Cons of Use-Case Diagrams